SaxWeevil/docs/docs/BiologicalRelationships.md

 ---
 -->
 ## Theory

-Our knowledge about the biology of weevils is limited and will always stay limited.
-Therefore, any attempt to catalog weevil-hostplant interactions should focus on capturing information on published statements or direct observations: Rather than trying to capture biological reality itself, we have to focus on *what was actually observed*, ("a specimen was reared from a seedpod of plant xy at place xy, according to source xy") rather than "the species is developing in seed pods of plant xy").
-Or: past an experienced entomologist may stated, that a beetle lives on plant X while he just observed the adult beetle feeding on that plant.
-Statements like "lives on" always contain assumptions about the behaviour of a species which was not observed and can cause biased expectations to others.
-Thus, we need to pay attention to statements like this and assign them to the most acurate term which has been observed like `collected from` or `observed feeding in wild on`.
-We've thinked a lot about what can actually be observed and came up with a few terms which are considered to cover the most.
+Our knowledge of weevil biology is limited and will always remain so.
+Therefore, any attempt to catalogue weevil–host plant interactions should focus on capturing information from published statements or direct observations.
+Rather than trying to represent biological reality itself, we should record *what was actually observed* (e.g., "a specimen was reared from a seed pod of plant X at location Y, according to source Z") instead of making generalized claims such as "the species develops in seed pods of plant X".
+Similarly, an experienced entomologist may have stated that a beetle "lives on" a plant, when in fact only adult feeding on that plant was observed.
+Statements like "lives on" inherently include assumptions about a species behaviour that may not have been directly observed and can lead to biased interpretations.
+For this reason, such statements need to be carefully evaluated and assigned to the most accurate observable category, such as "collected from" or "observed feeding in the wild on".
+We have given considerable thought to what can actually be observed and have developed a set of terms that we believe covers most situations.

 ## Scope: What kind of information do we want to store?

-When putting data into a structured format, some information is always lost.
-But the database will also be **an index to literature** and other evidence.
-Not all details are captured within TaxonWorks, but the original source can always be consulted for a more detailed, but only human-readable description (like a detailed description of the feeding trace).
-What you have to ask yourself is:
+When converting data into a structured format, some information is inevitably lost.
+However, the database also serves as an index to the literature and other sources of evidence.
+Not all details are captured within TaxonWorks, but the original source can always be consulted for a more comprehensive—albeit human-readable—description (e.g., a detailed description of a feeding trace).

+When entering data, you should consider the following questions:
 <!--
 - We need to be able to extract the most relevant inormatiofn from the dataset.
     - Asserted statements from literature (sometimes not directly backed by evidence).
 Asserted statements from literature can have a lot of detail, or they just link the taxon names of the two species.